donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-27-post-reviews-for-jekyll.md

 Reviews [Powered by Staticman](https://staticman.net) Built for the need of rating and reviews micro data for Google Search Results and Search positioning.
 Built Using and extending [Staticman Popcorn repo](https://github.com/eduardoboucas/popcorn).

-This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo.
+This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successful push to my GitHub repo.
 The aggregate rating and review count per page are working.

 The review and ratings for just that page so the reviews show up as a review rating for just that page I am working on.

-Its simplely reversed for now and not page specific so random reviews will show up for reviews on every page when my my frontmatter is set to reviews: true
+Its simple reversed for now and not page specific so random reviews will show up for reviews on every page when my my frontmatter is set to reviews: true

 Gota fix this.
 The random reviews in the side bar will be changed to ramdom-reviews.html and adding reviews with ratings for each page specific to that page.

 ## Reviews and the Web

-Here are several prespectives on website reviews I found.
+Here are several perspectives on website reviews I found.
 [Advanced Web Ranking](https://www.advancedwebranking.com/blog/how-to-use-schema-markup-for-reviews/) and [Nick Pierno at Whitespark](https://whitespark.ca/blog/how-to-use-aggregate-review-schema-to-get-stars-in-the-serps/)

 There is not a real good way to do this if it is not data-database javascript driven.
 All the internet examples are hard coded json files which work with google's structured data testing tool, but not what I want to do, I want to get the accurate user review counts and rating sum averages.
 I could not find any examples of doing it the Jekyll way.